xttrust/Tech-Master-Quiz/README.md

 ## Game Page

 - The game page offers an engaging quiz experience, presenting a series of questions based on the selected difficulty level.
-Users are challenged to answer each question correctly within the allotted time.
+Users are challenged to answer each question correctly.
 The interface is designed for intuitive navigation, with interactive elements for selecting answers.
 Visual feedback, such as highlighting correct and incorrect choices, enhances the gaming experience.

  Mobile View: